{{ item.label }}: {{ item.title }}

 • Ensure you are up to date with the legal and practical implications

-• Learn from case studies in DoLS application
+• Learn from case studies of unlawful DoLS and lessons from claims

 • Self assess and reflect on your own practice